 When "preferred lies" are in effect, a ball lying in the general area of the course may be lifted, cleaned and placed, without penalty.
+A ball at rest in a bunker or penalty area must be played as it lies.
 Before lifting the ball, the player must mark its position.
 Failure to mark the original spot, improper contact or movement of the ball after it has been placed and come to rest, is a violation of Rule 14.2.
 When in the rough, the player must place the ball on a spot within six inches of the original position.
 When in the fairway (including "fringe"), the player must place the ball within one club length of the original position.
-When in a bunker, the player may lift and clean the ball, rake the area to have prepared sand, and replace the ball as near as possible of the original position.
-In all cases, the ball must be placed no closer to the hole and maintain the same surface type (ball in rough, stays in rough etc.).

-- Exception 1: If a ball is within one club-length (using the player's shortest club other than a putter) of the base of any tree, shrub or the like, the ball may be lifted and cleaned but must be placed directly on the original position. - Exception 2: If a ball is in a bunker at least roughly 3/4 full of temporary water (see pg.
-2) - Exception 3: If the area is an abnormal course condition, proceed using Rule 16.1
+The ball may not be placed closer to the hole, or on a different type of surface (e.g., rough to fairway, fairway to green).
+If a ball is within one club-length (using the player's shortest club other than a putter) of the base of any tree, shrub or the like, the ball may be lifted and cleaned but must be placed directly on the original position.